 2008 Original West End London Production with Eileen Atkins

-Previewed 17 January 2008, Opened 23 January 2008, Closed 19 April 2008 at the Haymarket Theatre in London
+Previewed 17 January 2008, Opened 23 January 2008, Closed 19 April 2008 at the Haymarket Theatre

 A major revival of Edward Bond's play The Sea starring Eileen Atkins, David Haig and Marcia Warren

 "Edward Bond's play, The Sea, is an odd piece, a poetic tragi-comedy with, I suspect, aspirations to metaphorical heights that wash straight over my head.
 The Sea begins like The Tempest with a wild storm in which a boy drowns because Hatch - the local draper and apart-time coastguard - refuses to rescue him, convinced that he is an alienpreparing to take over the town.
 Hatch is paranoid, but then all the characters are extreme.
 Eileen Atkins's Mrs Rafi is a splendid creation, an East Anglian Lady Bracknellwho attempts to handbag the locals into shape; Marcia Warren as her companion Jessica Tilehouse is deliciously stroppy.
 But these performances are the comic crests in an otherwise wavering drama."
 The Mail on Sunday

 "Edward Bond has been scorned by British theatre - and scorned it right back - but his 1973 comedy The Sea is glinting, daft and brilliantly strange.
 It is set in a small coastal community in 1907, where progress is mostly a distant rumour and the class system holds together, just - like a window on the point of shivering to pieces...
 The play's images are ferociously comic...
 Bond's extraordinary language contains Blake, Lewis Carroll and imagist shafts all his own.
 His characters picture despair as an owl starving to death in a city, describe hope as a bloated rat transmogrified into a ratcatcher."
 The Sunday Times